ecmwf/open-ecpds/docs/administration/critical-password.md

-# Critical Action Password
+# Critical Password

-The **Critical Action Password** is a secondary administrator credential required to authorise irreversible operations in OpenECPDS (such as [Purge All Data](purge.md)).
+The **Critical Password** is a secondary administrator credential required to authorise irreversible operations in OpenECPDS (such as [Purge All Data](purge.md)).
 It is entirely separate from your normal Monitoring UI login credentials and is stored as a **SHA-256 hash** in the database — the plaintext is never persisted anywhere.

 !!! warning "Set this password before performing any destructive operations"
     Certain admin actions (Purge All Data) will prompt for this password when it is configured.
 If it has not been set yet, a yellow banner is shown on the start page and Administration landing page as a reminder.